pediapress/mwlib/README.txt

   disclaimer in the documentation and/or other materials provided with the distribution.

-* Neither the name of pediapress GMBH nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the name of PediaPress GmbH nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.